MHP Hotel AG (von NuWays AG): Buy

 Last rating change:

-Overall, the release fully underpins our conviction in the case as MHP again proved the financial resilience and strength of its positioning in the luxury hotel segment.
+in our view and should be driven by the initial FY effect of the Koenigshof in Munich as well as the anticipated opening of the Conrad Hamburg in Q3.

-We thus confirm BUY with an unchanged PT of EUR 3.00 based on DCF.
+We maintain our high conviction in the stock which continues to look cheap on both EV/ adj.
+EBITDA as well as FCFY and thus reiterate our BUY recommendation with an unchanged PT of EUR 3.00 based on DCF

 https://www.nuways-ag.com/research-feed